Skip to main content

 Amplifies: 4509.101, 4509.72, 4509.45

-Five Year Review Date: 11/15/2024
+Five Year Review Date: 6/1/2029

 Rule 4501:1-2-06 | Procedures for the surrender of suspended certificates of registration, license plates, and driver's licenses and procedures for reinstatement.

-(A) The following procedures shall be followed for any driver or owner who to show proof of financial responsibility to the registrar of motor vehicles as required after a motor vehicle accident, upon issuance of a traffic ticket, or in conjunction with a motor vehicle inspection pursuant to section 4509.101 of the Revised Code:
+(A) The following procedures will be followed for any driver or owner who to show proof of financial responsibility to the registrar of motor vehicles as required after a motor vehicle accident, upon issuance of a traffic ticket, or in conjunction with a motor vehicle inspection pursuant to section 4509.101 of the Revised Code:

-(c) Shall state the duration of the suspension;
+(c) States the duration of the suspension;

 (d) May give notice of the driver's or owner's right, if any, to request a hearing or appeal the suspension and surrender determination; and

-(2) Upon receipt of notice, the driver or owner shall immediately surrender his or her certificate of registration, license plates, driver's license, or all of them in accordance with the registrar's notice by transmitting them to the bureau of motor vehicles at the address specified in the notice.
+(2) Upon receipt of notice, the driver or owner shall surrender his or her certificate of registration, license plates, driver's license, or all of them in accordance with the registrar's notice by transmitting them to the bureau of motor vehicles at the address specified in the notice.

 (3) The registrar may cause such information about the notice and directive to surrender as he deems appropriate to be entered in the law enforcement automated data system (LEADS).